-Laurie Clark (Lead Teacher) has been teaching Waldorf Preschool Kindergarten for 25 years.
-She attended the Teacher Training program at Rudolf Steiner College in Sacramento, California, and she also has earned her Associate’s degree in Early Childhood Education.
-She has completed the East Coast Training in Remedial Work.
+Laurie has been teaching Waldorf Preschool Kindergarten for more than 40 years.
+She attended the Teacher Training program at Rudolf Steiner College in Sacramento, California, and she also has earned her associate’s degree in Early Childhood Education.
+She has also completed the East Coast Training in Remedial Work.
 She mentors Waldorf teachers around the country and teaches in various training courses for teachers.
-You may contact Laurie at firstname.lastname@example.org or ext.
-166.

-Lori Daniels (Lead Assistant) joined The Denver Waldorf School in 2015.
-Her education includes a bachelor’s degree in early childhood education administration, summa cum laude, from Ashford University and a Waldorf early childhood teaching certificate from the Micha-el Institute.
-You may contact Lori at email@example.com.
+Pam joined The Denver Waldorf School in 2015.
+Her education includes a bachelor’s degree in Early Childhood education administration, summa cum laude, from Ashford University and a Waldorf Early Childhood teaching certificate from the Micha-el Institute.

-Brooke Huffman (Lead Assistant) started working at The Denver Waldorf School in 2007, and has been an After Care Assistant, a Summer Camp Instructor and both the Nap Assistant and Lead Assistant in Larkspur.
-She graduated from Metropolitan State University of Denver with a bachelor of science degree in biology, and is currently participating in the Waldorf Teacher Training Program at Sound Circle Center for Arts and Anthroposophy in Seattle, WA.
+Brooke became the Larkspur Lead Teacher in 2018 after having worked at The Denver Waldorf School since 2007 as an Aftercare Assistant, a Summer Camp Instructor and both the Nap Assistant and Lead Assistant.
+She graduated from Metropolitan State University of Denver with a bachelor of science degree in Biology, and completed the Waldorf Teacher Training Program at Sound Circle Center for Arts and Anthroposophy in Seattle, WA.
 In her spare time, Brooke does handwork projects and creates natural soaps and lotions.
-You may contact Ms. Brooke at email@example.com or ext.
-153.

-Krisztina van’t Veer (Lead Teacher) has been working in various Waldorf environments for the past 17 years.
+Krisztina has been working in various Waldorf environments for the past 17 years.
 Raised in Hungary, she has lived, studied and worked in Germany, Scotland and the United States.
-She has a BA in Social Work with an emphasis on people with disabilities which she completed in Germany, writing her thesis about Anthroposophy and Camphill communities.
-Ms. Krisztina has completed her Foundation Year with Rudolf Steiner College.
+She has a bachelor of arts degree in Social Work with an emphasis on people with disabilities which she completed in Germany, writing her thesis about Anthroposophy and Camphill communities.
+Ms. Krisztina also completed her Foundation Year with Rudolf Steiner College.
 She worked for four years in Camphill communities in Germany and Scotland, and as Lead Assistant at Parzival Shield Waldorf Kindergarten in Denver.
-She has been working at DWS since 2004; first as a substitute and nap assistant, later as the Lead Assistant in the Woodrose Kindergarten.
+She has been working at DWS since 2004; first as a Substitute and Nap Assistant, later as the Lead Assistant in the Woodrose Kindergarten.
 She is currently enrolled in the Waldorf Teacher Training Program at Sound Circle Center for Arts and Anthroposophy.
 Krisztina speaks three languages and teaches German to children and adults.
-She has been a parent at DWS since 2004 as well.
-You may contact Mrs. van’t Veer at ext.
-156.
+She has been a parent at DWS since 2004.

-Megan Smith is the mother of 5 children.
-All five started in the Denver Waldorf kindergarten and now three are graduates/alumni and two are in the high school.
-She has been a substitute teacher at the school on and off for since 2002.
-Megan earned a BS in microbiology from Colorado State University and an Associates Degree as a veterinary technician.
-She has completed the state’s requirements for an Early Childhood Teacher.
+Megan is the mother of five children.
+All five began their educational journeys in The Denver Waldorf School’s kindergarten and now all five children are graduates/alumni.
+She has been a substitute teacher at the school on and off since 2002.
+Megan earned a bachelor of science in microbiology from Colorado State University and an associates degree as a veterinary technician.
+She completed the state’s requirements for an Early Childhood Teacher.